msyamkumar/cs220-s22-projects/p3/readme.md

 ### #Q7: What was the minimum amount of Wind Energy consumed by the US electric power sector in a single year?

+Use your `energy_min` function.

 ---

 ### Function 3: `energy_avg(energy_source)`

 This function should compute the average energy consumed by the US electric power sector from the given energy source across the six years in the dataset.

 Hint: start by copy/pasting `energy_min` and renaming your copy to `energy_avg`.
-Instead of computing the minimum of `y15`, `y16`, etc., compute the average of these by adding them together, then dividing by six.
+Instead of computing the minimum of `y15`, `y16`, etc., compute the average of these by adding them together, then dividing by six. **You may hardcode 6 for the purpose of this average computation**.

 ### #Q8: How much Biomass Energy was consumed by the US electric power sector on average between 2015 and 2020?